- Brand name

 What is in this leaflet

-This leaflet answers some common questions about BEPROL.
+This leaflet answers some common questions people ask about BEPROL.

 It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
+All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking BEPROL against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.